Larry Harding and Steve Malley

 The United States offers a unique and complex challenge for employers, especially those based abroad.
 With 50 states comes the equivalent hurdle of managing the laws and regulations of 50 different countries.

-When you consider separate federal and state tax laws, income tax laws, the challenges with employer-provided healthcare in the US, the IRS (Internal Revenue Service), the DOL, workers compensation, The Affordable Care Act, Dependent Care, 401k, salary benchmarking… etc… it can feel overwhelming.
-Which is why having a trusted expert help shape your strategy and prepare you for long term success is critical.
+When you consider separate federal and state tax laws, income tax laws, the challenges with employer-provided healthcare in the US, the IRS (Internal Revenue Service), the DOL, workers compensation, The Affordable Care Act, Dependent Care, 401k, salary benchmarking…etc… it can feel overwhelming.
+This is why having a trusted expert help shape your strategy and prepare you for long-term success is critical.

-1. Prepare for success today, pick the right people solution:
+1. Prepare for success today, and pick the right people solution:

 This is a wildly overlooked component of global expansion into any market, and no place more so than the United States.
-This means that you should have a strategy that scales with your company as fluidly as you make business decisions with your leadership team for anything else.
+This means that you should have a strategy that scales with your company.

-The last thing you want is to be handcuffed by your market entry strategy and see it delay opportunities for growth acceleration.
+The last thing you want is your market entry strategy to handcuff you and delay opportunities for growth acceleration.

 A wonderful way to achieve this is by leveraging the quick-to-market strategy of hiring workers through an EoR (Employer of Record) provider.
 The flexibility and peace of mind you gain from outsourcing employment liability has massive value for the right company.